fragglet/sdl-sopwith/original.md

 ## Network Edition

-Released by the author David L. Clark in the late '90s, the main feature added by this release is guided missiles and starbursts (chaff/flares) which are presumably intended to make multiplayer more fun (they have to be enabled with the `-x` command line parameter).
+Released by the author David L. Clark in the late '90s, the main features added by this release are wounded planes and guided missiles and starbursts (chaff/flares) which are presumably intended to make multiplayer more fun (they have to be enabled with the `-x` command line parameter).
 The missiles are dumb missiles when fired by the player but heat-seeking when fired by computer planes, making the single player experience almost impossible.

-There is a new title screen.
+There is also a new title screen.
 This version was the base for the later source code release by Clark.

 ## Author's Edition